Internal Communication ~ 17 min

 It allows you to create meaningful two-way information flows, thanks to its numerous upward communication features: customizable and built-in surveys, enjoyable and targeted quizzes, employee recognition tools, reactions and comments to content, and secure peer-to-peer live chats.

-It is an all-in-one solution that will allow you to not only manage your internal communication plan effectively, both in terms of time and resources, but also in terms of impact, thanks to its powerful analytics.
+It is an all-in-one solution that will allow you to not only manage your internal communication strategy effectively, both in terms of time and resources, but also in terms of impact, thanks to its powerful analytics.

 8. Set timeline and budget